funkemunky/FireKBFix/README.md

 # FireKBFix
- Tje hottest free knockback patcher.
+The hottest free knockback patcher compatible with 1.7.10-1.16.2